 Brainstorming quick throw-away gags on set or alternate line changes often yield memorable moments.
 Completely changing a story beat, however, can mean a very, very angry producer.

 Directing actors in comedies means finding the line between innovation and taking three steps back.
-More ideas is always better than none, but know when to reign actors in, so the shooting schedule isn't delayed.
+Having more ideas is always better than none, but you should also know when to reign actors in, so the shooting schedule isn't delayed.

 gene wilder's look